 National banana development and extension project (BA16007)

 This project, which ran from 2017 to 2020, had two components working closely together to form a national program: a tropical component specific to the Queensland industry, and a subtropical one for New South Wales and Western Australian production regions.
-This work will be continued through the next iteration of the extension program National banana development and extension project (BA13004) and are tasked with helping deliver the outcomes of levy-funded and other R&D back to the banana industry, to help growers access and implement new information, technologies and approaches, and make better decisions for their businesses.
+This work will be continued through the next iteration of the extension program National banana development and extension program (BA19004).

+This program delivered the outcomes of levy-funded and other R&D back to the banana industry, to help growers’ access and implement new information, technologies and approaches, and make better decisions for their businesses.
 To this end, the project employed industry development officers who delivered:

 - The Better Bananas website, www.betterbananas.com.au

 - Industry meetings and tours, including NextGen young banana grower group activities

 - Resources, including fact sheets, videos and articles for Australian Bananas magazine

 - Direct engagement with growers and others in the banana supply chain